 Fast forward a few years.
-After dating Yvonne, my future wife-to-be, for a few months, we started talking about insurances.
-I started teasing her and joking how incredible it is that Germans have insurance for everything.
+After dating Yvonne, my future wife-to-be, for a few months, we started talking about insurance.
+I started teasing her and joking about how incredible it is that Germans have insurance for everything.
 During our jokes, she found out that I did not have a Haftpflichtversicherung, and her face was just as shocked as Ina’s face when I said I did not want it.

 Haftpflichtversicherung, which turns out to be personal liability insurance, is a must-have in Germany.
-Yvonne started to explain to me in very simple terms: if you don’t have this insurance and you accidentally hurt someone, they can sue you, and you can pretty much loose everything you have.
+Yvonne started to explain to me in very simple terms: if you don’t have this insurance and you accidentally hurt someone, they can sue you, and you can pretty much lose everything you have.

 A few days later, I was signing my insurance paperwork.
 It only took me close to three years to understand how important this is.

 I don’t want you to make the same mistakes or feel so overwhelmed by your arrival in Germany.
 Lucky for you, a lot of things have changed in the past years.

 More and more German services have noticed that they need to help first-time arrivals in Germany, simplify the process and provide all of their information and support in English.

 On this site, we aim to share with you information about life in Germany and introduce you to the services I wish I would have had.
 We hope you can settle in smoothly, understand the culture a bit better, and know about the different services you should get and who to get them from.